eromatiya/the-glorious-dotfiles/README.md

 	Create the folder if it doesn't exist.

-2. Reload <kbd>Mod4 + Control + r</kbd>.
+2. Reload <kbd>Mod4 + Control + r</kbd>. `Mod4` is the Windows key.

 Optional: Set it as your system font using `lxappearance` or something .
 I think you can also change your system font by editing some of your gtk dotfiles.
 You can also follow the instructions [here](https://jichu4n.com/posts/how-to-set-default-fonts-and-font-aliases-on-linux/) to make your font rendering better.

 ### Fix rofi application menu size

-The rofi is configured to work in a `1366x768` resolution laptop so it will not work out of the box in a monitor with a larger/smaller resolution.
+The rofi is configured to work on a `1366x768` resolution laptop so it will not work out of the box in a monitor with a larger/smaller resolution.
 To fix that:

 1. Open `awesome/configuration/rofi/appmenu/rofi.rasi`
 2. In the `window {}` block, change the `height` and `width`.